ThomasAFink/trading-profit-loss-diagram-and-simple-trading-probabilities/README.md

 ```

 ### The Data
-The input CSV format is as follows
+The input `report.csv` format is as follows:

 ```
 CloseTime,Instrument,Profit/Loss